Win a Traditional Book-Publishing Deal and a Shot at Having

 Congratulations to each of You!

-Here are Our Three Fiction Authors and Their Books:
+Here are Our Five Fiction Authors and Their Books:

 - Summer Schmier.
 Young-Adult Fantasy: Lilah Keeper and the Deceiver’s Heir is a young adult coming-of-age fantasy novel and the first full-length book from this 17-year-old author.
 The story takes place in a walled-in town, whose imprisoned populace has been terrorized, for generations, by a ruling class of blind and cruel “Deceivers.”
 Through the plight of Lilah and her friends, we learn the painful, tragic consequences of the eternal conflict between dreamers and dream stealers.

-- Marie White Small.Literary: One Crow for Sorrow.This lyrical, literary novel is steeped in storytelling, memory, and reconciliation.
+- Marie White Small.Literary: Stony KillThis lyrical, literary novel is steeped in storytelling, memory, and reconciliation.
 Joss Ryckman, a thirty-something baker from Brooklyn, New York, returns to her upstate roots.
-There she navigates the kingdom of her violent childhood on the family farm with its tree house on the edge of a magnificent river.
+There, she navigates the kingdom of her violent childhood on the family farm with its tree house on the edge of a magnificent river.
 Her journey from bitterness to compassion examines mixed-up love, identity, grief, and broken families against the snows of January.

 - Rebecca Theodore.
-Adult Memoir: Escape Artiste.
-Theodore describes her remarkable journey from a childhood dominated by poverty and superstition on the island of Dominica to success, fame and self-actualization as a political columnist and media personality.
-She takes the reader through “a series of painful escapes” that she had to engineer in order to break free from successive forms of captivity.
-First, as a child, she escaped the clutches of an insular church’s harsh, oppressive doctrine.
-Then, she found herself imprisoned again, in the respected, high-paying, but morally compromised, position of research assistant, and secret lover, to a prominent Canadian attorney.
+Women’s Fiction: Escape Artiste.
+Theodore describes her main character’s remarkable journey from a childhood dominated by poverty and superstition on the island of Dominica to success, fame and self-actualization as a political columnist and media personality.
+The book, which is inspired by her own life, takes the reader through “a series of painful escapes” that Renee Pousaud has to engineer in order to break free from successive forms of captivity.
+First, as a child, she escapes the clutches of an insular church’s harsh, oppressive doctrine.
+Then, she finds herself imprisoned again, in the respected, high-paying, but morally compromised, position of research assistant, and secret lover, to a prominent Canadian attorney.

 Here are Our Two Alternates.

 - Devi DiGuida.
-Love Story/Suspense The Hybrid’s Cliché, is a contemporary love story/suspense novel about L.B.
-Coglioni, a 25-year-old, unemployed, hearing-impaired Canadian college graduate who is manipulated, by his ex-shrink, into writing a graphic memoir that she plans to appropriate and turn into a novel.
-The ex-shrink has become a best-selling sex novelist.
-She runs into L.B. in the Cayman Islands when he is down on his luck and trying to recover from a serious breakup with her adopted niece.
-She bails him out of jail, after getting him arrested on trumped up charges, takes his i.d. and his cochlear implant and orders him to complete the book.
-But events take a surpising turn, when L.B. uses the Internet to reach out to his friends, including his former girlfriend, and they decide to use social media to expose the doctor’s sexually abusive past.
+Love Story/Suspense The Hybrid’s Cliché, is a contemporary love story/suspense novel about a 25-year-old, unemployed, down-on-his-luck, hearing-impaired college grad who is manipulated, by his ex-shrink, a best-selling sex novelist, into writing a graphic memoir that she plans to appropriate and turn into a novel.
+Events take a surpising turn, when he uses social media to reach out to his friends around the world, including his former girlfriend, to expose the doctor’s sexually abusive past.

 To learn about our four Pitch Week I finalists, please click here.